 Notes

-- Garden fresh tomatoes can be used to make homemade sauce.
-Extra prep work is needed if using fresh tomatoes.
-You have to blanch, peel the skin and dice tomatoes first or roast it in oven then crush it.
+- Garden fresh tomatoes can be substituted for canned tomatoes.
+Blanch, peel the skin, and dice tomatoes first or roast it in the oven then crush it.

-- Red pepper flakes are optional but highly recommended.
-It adds little kick to the sauce which makes it tastier.
-If you can’t handle even little bit of heat, skip red pepper flakes from the recipe.
+- Red pepper flakes are optional but I highly recommend it.
+It adds a kick to the sauce which makes it tastier.

 - Always taste and add seasoning as you go to suit your taste preferences.